 - Team leading skills.

 - Indicate the time zone and time hours for developers to work on.
-This will help the vendor to select the team members that are ready to meet the requirements of your time zone.
-Based on our practice the ideal variant is to have 2-3 overlapping hours.
+It will help the vendor select the team members ready to meet your time zone requirements.
+The ideal variant is 2-3 overlapping hours based on our practice.